fischi20/RustyAdventOfCode2023/README.md

 # Advent of Code 2023

 This is my repository to solve advent of code 2023 problems in rust.
+I won't try to find the most optimal solution, so please don't use it as a reference, there for sure are cleaner and more efficient solutions out there

+## Template

+The [template](https://github.com/fischi20/RustyAdventOfCode2023/tree/template) branch contains a template without any completed days.

 ## Requirements